 machines.
 Very few POWs were ever punished

 civilians were doing this.

 One day, American paratroopers were dropped into the camp.
 This was how the POWs learned that the war was over.
 A few days later, the Russian army appeared.
 They then made the Japanese go through a formal surrender ceremony in front of the liberated prisoners.
-He returned to the United States and was discharged on July 15, 1946.
+He returned to the Philippines for medical treatment before sailing for the United States on the U.S.S.
+Yarmouth which arrived at San Francisco on October 8, 1945.
+After further medical treatment at Letterman General Hospital and other hospitals, he was discharged on July 15, 1946.

 George returned to Ohio and married.
 He and his wife raised a family in Cleveland.
 But the effects of his years as a POW stayed with him the rest of his life.
 He avoided crowds until the day he died.
 He also became dependent on alcohol which led him to die from cirrhosis of the liver.

 George M. Verba passed away in October 6, 1978,